watson-developer-cloud/assistant-with-discovery/README.md

 1 Ensure that you have a [Bluemix account](https://console.ng.bluemix.net/registration/).
 While you can do part of this deployment locally, you must still use Bluemix.

 2 In Bluemix, [create a Conversation Service](http://www.ibm.com/watson/developercloud/doc/conversation/convo_getstart.shtml).
-- Copy the Service Credentials for later use.
 - [Import a workspace](#workspace)
+- While following the Import a workspace steps, copy the Service Credentials for later use.

 3 In Bluemix, [create a Retrieve and Rank Service](http://www.ibm.com/watson/developercloud/doc/retrieve-rank/get_start.shtml).
 - Copy the Service Credentials for later use.